ldirer/talk-ast-pycon-austria-2025/readme.md

 ## Code

-The code in `assert_transformer.py` shows the code presented in the slides as a 'proof of concept' of a transform to achieve a pytest-like experience.
+The code in `assert_transform.py` shows the code presented in the slides as a 'proof of concept' of a transform to achieve a pytest-like experience.
 It is a bit simplistic - to fit on slides and focus the discussion - but the principle is there.

+`python assert_transform_pytest.py` shows the result of pytest assertion rewriting.

 Tested with Python 3.11.